Crystal Growth on Locally Finite Partially Ordered Sets: Proofs

 proving $ \tau_{A^n} / n \to g(A) $ in $ L^2 $. \end{proof}

-[1] \begin{lem} If $ \Lambda $ is finitely generated and steady then $ \Lambda $ is locally finite. \end{lem} \begin{proof} First, $ 1_\Lambda $ is the unique minimal element of $ \Lambda $ fulfilling the second condition of \Cref{defn:ord-local-fin}.
+[1] \begin{proof}[Proof of Lemma \ref{lem:steady-local-fin}] First, $ 1_\Lambda $ is the unique minimal element of $ \Lambda $ fulfilling the second condition of Definition \ref{defn:ord-local-fin}.
 Second, take $ S $ to be the upper neighbors of $ 1_\Lambda $.
 Because $ \Lambda $ is finitely generated, $ S $ is finite.
-By the first part of the proof of \Cref{thm:monoid-shape-func}, there are at most $ |S| $ upper neighbors of any $ \alpha \in \Lambda $, fulfilling the third condition of \Cref{defn:ord-local-fin}.
+By the first part of the proof of Theorem \ref{thm:monoid-shape-func}, there are at most $ |S| $ upper neighbors of any $ \alpha \in \Lambda $, fulfilling the third condition of Definition \ref{defn:ord-local-fin}.